Logansport, Indiana: 2000 census

+Culture

 Logansport is home to the McHale Performing Arts Center, adjacent to Logansport High School.
-As a fine facility and technically one of the best equipped auditoriums in the state, McHale PAC plays host to the annual Winter Fantasy Production, as sponsored by a union of the organizations in the Logansport High School Performing Arts Department.
+McHale PAC plays host to the annual Winter Fantasy Production, as sponsored by a union of the organizations in the Logansport High School Performing Arts Department.
 These musicals are held every year during the last weekend prior to the Thanksgiving holiday.
 The facility also holds the rest of the department's annual events, including the LHS Tony Awards, SNL, the All School Production and various music department concerts.
 Out-of-town live soloists and troupes also put on several live-performance shows per year at McHale.
 As a modern facility for the performing arts, Loganport's McHale is comparable to similar-sized venues in similar-sized towns and cities throughout the Great Lakes region, such as the Honeywell Center in Wabash, Indiana, The Tibbits Opera House in Coldwater, Michigan, The Croswell Opera House in Adrian, Michigan, The Opera House of Sandwich in Sandwich, Illinois, The Round Barn Theatre in Nappanee, Indiana, and the Williams Theatre on the campus of Purdue-Fort Wayne in Fort Wayne.
 The loaning of the facility's equipment is in high demand by many amateur as well as professional venues throughout the state.

 Logansport also has the oldest art organization in Indiana.
 The Logansport Art Association (LAA) was founded in February 1911.
 What began as a Neighborhood Art Club in 1894, is now an art center that offers art classes, show opportunities, art supplies, and special events.
 The LAA holds annual fine art competitions and shows that draw local and statewide artists.
 This includes the Black & White Show in February, Youth Art Shows in March and April, Fine Arts Show in May and June, a Photography Competition in October, and their Members Invitational in November.

 Logansport hosts an annual arts festival Art on the Avenue, every September, which is the largest art festival in the region.
 Many of the area's festivals and events are held at Little Turtle Waterway.
 Little Turtle Waterway is an architect-designed public space and trail system along the Wabash River in downtown Logansport.
 Logansport also hosts the annual Med Flory Jazz Festival every spring in downtown Logansport.
 Med Flory is a well-known jazz musician and actor from Logansport.
 Until recent years, to honor its railroad history, Logansport held its annual Iron Horse Festival.
 When many of the trains were taken out of the area, the festival had turned into a Heritage Festival, but then eventually canceled.
 Other annual festivals in Logansport include: